liqula/re-fine/pkg/frontend/README.md

 The browser window will be refreshed whenever the local JavaScript changes.

+NOTE: webpack does not watch *.hs files!
+If you change Haskell code, you need to re-run the commands under section "Each time" above.

 ## Creating Static Assets to be delivered by the Server

 1. If any dependencies in package.json were changed: npm install